 The AP that is affiliated with the AP MLD and that responds to an (Re)Association Request frame that carries a Basic Multi-Link element shall include a Basic Multi-Link element in the (Re)Association Response frame that it transmits.

-(#10236)(#11048)NOTE 2—When a (Re)Association Response frame is sent to a non-AP EHT STA with dot11MultiLinkActivated set to false, the Basic Multi-Link element is not carried in the (Re)Association Response frame (see Table 9-63 (Association Response frame body(#10532)), Table 9-65 (Reassociation Response frame body(#10532)), and 35.3.1 (General)).
+(#10236)(#11048)NOTE (#10629)3—When a (Re)Association Response frame is sent to a non-AP EHT STA with dot11MultiLinkActivated set to false, the Basic Multi-Link element is not carried in the (Re)Association Response frame (see Table 9-63 (Association Response frame body(#10532)), Table 9-65 (Reassociation Response frame body(#10532)), and 35.3.1 (General)).
 The Basic Multi-Link element carried in the (Re)Association Response frame shall include the Common Info field and may include the Link Info field.

-The Common info field of the Basic Multi-Link element carried in the (Re)Association Response frame shall include the MLD MAC address, the MLD Capabilities and Operations, the EML Capabilities, the Link ID Info, and the BSS Parameters Change Count subfields.

-NOTE 3—The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic Multi-Link element as defined in 9.4.2.312.2 (Basic Multi-Link element).
+(#10629)(#10629)(#10629)NOTE 4-The conditions for the presence of subfields in the Common Info field are defined in 9.4.2.312.2.2 (Common Info field of the Basic Multi-Link element)

 (#10020)If there is other requested link(s) in addition to the link on which the (Re)Association Request frame was transmitted, the Basic Multi-Link element carried in the (Re)Association Response frame shall contain the Link Info field, and for each requested link, the Link Info field shall contain the corresponding Per-STA Profile subelement(s).

 (#10020)For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.3.3 (Advertisement of complete or partial per-link information)) and the Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate SUCCESS if the link is accepted or the failure cause if the link is not accepted.
 The Status Code field in the (Re)Association Response frame body shall indicate, as defined in 9.4.1.9 (Status Code field), whether the link on which the (Re)Association Request frame is received is accepted or not.
 The Status Code field included in the STA Profile subfield of the Per-STA Profile subelement shall indicate DENIED_LINK_ON_WHICH_THE_(Re)ASSOCIATION_FRAME_IS_ TRANSMITTED_NOT_ACCEPTED if the Status Code is not set to REFUSED_REASON_UNSPECIFIED and the link corresponding to the Per-STA Profile subelement is not accepted only because the link on which the (Re)Association Request frame is transmitted is not accepted.